On extensions of partial isometries: Introduction

 The study in this paper was motivated by the following theorem of Solecki \cite{S}: \begin{thm}[Solecki \cite{S}] Every finite metric space $X$ can be extended to a finite metric space $Y$ such that every partial isometry of $X$ extends to an isometry of $Y$. \end{thm}

+The main objective of this paper is to identify such extensions and related concepts with algebraic objects.
 Inspired by Solecki's theorem, we define the following notions.
 Given a metric space $X$, a distinguished point $a_0\in X$ and a collection $P$ of partial isometries of $X$ such that $P=P^{-1}$ and $X\setminus \{a_0\}\subseteq P(a_0)$, a {\it $P$-type S-extension} is a pair $(Y,\phi)$, where $Y$ is a metric space extending the metric space $X$ and $\phi$ is a map from $P$ into the set of all isometries of $Y$ such that $\phi(p)$ extends $p$ for all $p\in P$.
 When $P$ is the set of all partial isometries of $X$, we call $(Y,\phi)$ an {\it S-extension} of $X$.
 Solecki's theorem can be restated as: Every finite metric space has a finite S-extension.
 We should also mention that similar notions in a more general context of finite relational structures have been studied by the authors in \cite{EG2}.